-Check Point CloudGuard Network Security and Check Point NGFW compete in the network security category.
-CloudGuard Network Security seems to have the upper hand with its focus on scalability and integration with major cloud providers, making it suitable for modern cloud environments.
+Check Point CloudGuard Network Security and Check Point Quantum Force (NGFW) are both competitors in the network security category, designed to offer high levels of protection.
+Check Point CloudGuard seems to have the advantage for those leveraging multi-cloud environments due to its versatility and seamless integration with major cloud providers.

 Clients are now comfortable and not wasting productive hours on IT support.